 Jennifer has been a resident of Albuquerque for 3 years now, having relocated from Las Vegas, NV.
 She has been married for 27 years and has three children ages 17-26.
 Upon completing her degree in 2017, she was hired by The Community Lighthouse as an Administrative Assistant and quickly moved up to Community Liaison and then SpecialA Projects Manager and Recruiter.
 Working in Behavioral Health has given her the platform necessary to fulfill her passion for helping others and helping to reduce the stigma related to mental health issues.
 Ultimately, she would relish a chance to serve the community on a wider scale to help make legislative changes regarding healthcare and mental health.
 Jennifer enjoys being a homebody on the weekend; cooking and spending time with her family and her furbabies, Honey (Sharpei/Chow) and Sugar (Lab/Pitbull).
 When she needs time to relax and tune out the world, she loves to crochet and also has been known to binge Netflix on the weekends!

 Maria Mendez is a proud member of Phi Theta Kappa Honor Society; having graduated with an Associate’s degree in Office Administration with a Medical Concentration.
 Maria has been with the Community Lighthouse since 2012 and began as an Intake Coordinator.
-She then moved on to an Admin Lead position and now currently is the Office Manager.
+She then moved on to an Admin Lead position.
 Maria contributes with her extensive knowledge of credentialing, bilingual abilities, and genuine sensitivity when helping clients.
 Maria strives to help grow the company in order to expand access to Mental Health services in our community.
 In her spare time, Maria enjoys spending time with her family and traveling.

 Jessica graduated from the University of New Mexico with a BA in Psychology and an MA in Counseling.
 Jessica’s concentrations during her counseling education were clinical mental health counseling and school counseling.
 Jessica works with a variety of ages from children to adults.
 Jessica is currently in The Community Lighthouses Experimental Play Therapy development program where she is being trained as a specialist in treating children.